stephanwehner/vanlug-mailman3/debian-8-installation.md

     (env2) mm3@jessie:~/mailman/postorius $ python vanluga/manage.py  migrate
     (env2) mm3@jessie:~/mailman/postorius $ python vanluga/manage.py  createsuperuser

-    # Translations needed ??(env2) mm3@jessie:~/mailman/postorius $ python vanluga/manage.py  compilemessages
+Fill Username, password and email as desired.
+You will need to follow a verification link that is sent to the email; so better use one that works.
+Then it will say: "Superuser created successfully."

+Set up static files:

     (env2) mm3@jessie:~/mailman/postorius $ python vanluga/manage.py  collectstatic

 As root

     $ chown -R  mm3:www-data /home/mm3/mailman/postorius/vanluga/static

-Fill Username, password and email as desired.
-You will need to follow a verification link that is sent to the email; so better use one that works.
-Then it will say:
-    Superuser created successfully.

 Side topic; configuration of postfix (taken from http://thinlight.org/2012/03/10/postfix-only-allow-whitelisted-recipient-domains/).
 For development/test rides, find it convenient to use mailinator.com addresses but want to avoid sending emails to any other domain (bugs/misconfiguration/etc).
 Put this in /etc/postfix/recipient_domains: